Hunter-Gu/json-form/README.md

 # json-form

-A Vue component what can describe forms by json schema
+A Vue component what can describe forms by json schema.